priiyanshudev/priiyanshudev/README.md

 <summary><b>currently into</b></summary>
 <br/>

-- cybersec — networks, exploitation, CTFs
+- writing bare-metal firmware and trying to keep it readable
-- going deeper with **rust** for systems projects
+- esp32 + custom pcb stuff — mostly wireless sensor projects
-- **esp32** experiments + pcb design
+- going down the exploit dev rabbit hole, ctfs on weekends
-- hunting for open source projects worth contributing to
+- looking for a good open source embedded or security project to contribute to

 <br/>
 </details>